10 Powerful Ways to Raise your Consciousness

 You can read about my life changing experiences with Ayahuasca here: How Ayahuasca Changed My Life

-One of the biggest myths in the world of religion/spirituality, is that enlightened beings know everything.
+One of the biggest myths in the world of religion and spirituality, is that enlightened beings know everything.
 That they’re infallible and incapable of being wrong.
 But nothing could be further from the truth.

 Enlightened beings not only can be wrong, but they’re wrong frequently, especially when they speak about subjects they know nothing about.
-Remember: Just because someone is enlightened, that doesn’t mean they’re an expert on everything.
+Remember: Just because someone is enlightened, that doesn’t mean they’re infallible, or that they’re an expert on everything.

-You need to think for yourself, and start to question what you read and what you’re told, instead of blindly believing whatever your guru/holy book/religion says, because there is a lot of bullshit, lies, and myths masquerading as truth in the world of new-age/religion/spirituality, and if you’re not careful you’ll believe it.
+You need to think for yourself, and start to question everything you’re told, and everything you read, watch and listen to, instead of being gullible and blindly believing whatever your guru/holy book/religion says, because there is a lot of bullshit, lies and myths masquerading as truth in the world of new-age/religion/spirituality, and if you’re not careful you’ll believe it.

 If you want to improve your critical thinking skills, get smarter, and raise your consciousness read this article: How to get Smarter: A guide to critical thinking, cognitive biases, and logical fallacies – Part 1